Black-eared seedeater

-The black-eared seedeater (Crithagra mennelli) is a species of finch in the family Fringillidae.
+The black-eared seedeater or blackeared canary (Crithagra mennelli) is a species of finch in the family Fringillidae.

-It is found in Angola, Botswana, Democratic Republic of the Congo, Malawi, Mozambique, Namibia, South Africa, Tanzania, Zambia, and Zimbabwe.

-Its natural habitats are subtropical or tropical dry forest and dry savanna.
+Its native habitat is miombo woodland.

 The black-eared seedeater was formerly placed in the genus Serinus but phylogenetic analysis using mitochondrial and nuclear DNA sequences found that the genus was polyphyletic.
 The genus was therefore split and a number of species including the black-eared seedeater were moved to the resurrected genus Crithagra.